chitosan/AMBER-Umbrella_COM_restraint_tutorial/README.md

 Where:
 * -f denotes the input file, which has two columns, the time (left) and the Z-position (right)
 * -s is the number of samples (numSamples)
-* -n is the number of samples over which to calculate the ACF for (nCorr)
+* -n is the number of samples over which to calculate the ACF (nCorr)
 * -d is the timestep dt between samples in ps (here 0.02 ps)
 * -o denotes the output file to which to write the ACF
 * -c is an optional flag, which cuts off calculation of the integral after the ACF has dropped to c*variance (e.g. 0.01-0.05)